token-ed/fe-code-challenge/README.md

 - Simplifying some of the types, as they are overengineered and add unnecessary complexity.
 - Adhering to web standards, particularly in generic components, such as accessibility rules and WHATWG standards.
 - Improving error handling for API calls, as network errors (e.g., 500) or API custom errors are not currently handled.
+- Improving validation errors by actually showing the error messages, at the moment the borders of the inputs glow a red color when invalid
 - Adding unit tests, which was a goal initially but was not realized due to time constraints.
 - Providing good documentation for generic hooks and components in a proper README.md document.